Broadway Dance Center

-Broadway Dance Center (BDC) is a renowned drop-in dance studio and educational institution located at 322 West 45th Street, in the heart New York City's Theater District, Times Square.
-Founded in 1984, BDC was one of the first "drop-in" dance training schools in the world, offering classes in jazz, tap, ballet, contemporary, hip hop and theater - all under one roof.
-Since the, BDC has expanded significantly both in physical space and offerings.
+Broadway Dance Center (BDC) is a dance school located at 322 West 45th Street in New York City's Theater District.
+It was established in 1984, when Richard Ellner assumed ownership of the Hines-Hatchett dance studio and renamed it Broadway Dance Center.
+The school offers drop-in classes in ballet, contemporary dance, hip-hop and street styles, jazz, tap and theater.

-Dancers and performers such as Bette Midler, Brooke Shields, Jennifer Jones, Britney Spears, Madonna, *NSYNC, Camille Kostek, Jason Samuels Smith, JoJo Siwa, Janet Jackson and Elizabeth Berkley have taken class or rehearsed at the school with Broadway performers taking classes there daily.
+Dancers and performers such as Bette Midler, Brooke Shields, Jennifer Jones, Britney Spears, Madonna, *NSYNC, Camille Kostek, Jason Samuels Smith, JoJo Siwa, Janet Jackson and Elizabeth Berkley have taken classes or rehearsed at the school, with Broadway performers taking classes there daily.